EIFF Awards 2015

-The 67th year Edinburgh International Film Festival will have a selection of awards for both Feature and Short films including the prestigious Michael Powell Award which is awarded to an outstanding British feature.
+The 69th year Edinburgh International Film Festival will have a selection of awards for both Feature and Short films including the prestigious Michael Powell Award which is awarded to an outstanding British feature fiction.
 The much celebrated, much loved Michael Powell Award has been a beacon for almost 25 years, highlighting excellent British filmmaking talent.
 Previous winners have included Shane Meadows for Sommers Town (EIFF 2008), Pawel Pawlikowski for My Summer of Love (EIFF 2004) and Derek Jarman for Blue (EIFF 1993).

 The Michael Powell Award for Best British Feature Film

-Michael Powell was one of Britain’s most original filmmakers, with a career spanning 60 years.
+Michael Powell was one Britain’s most originally filmmakers, with a career spanning 60 years.
 The Michael Powell Award was inaugurated at EIFF in 1990 to honour imagination and creativity in British filmmaking and is regarded as a mark of prestige both within and outside the UK film industry.
-The award, which carries a cash prize, will be decided by a jury of respected film professionals.
-Fiction films, documentaries and animated films are eligible.

 The Award for Best Performance in a British Feature Film